colevandersWands/mixiting/README.md

 ## pitch

+> reset to 300

-Something is missing in the world of open computing education.
-Something between an online learning platforms (FreeCodeCamp, Khan Academy) and full Learning Management Systems (Canvas, Moodle).
-What's missing is a lean, accessible way to manage anything from a study group to a full coding school using only the tools of the trade.
-No more, no less.
+Something is missing in open computing education.
+Something between an online learning platform and a full Learning Management System.
-Come learn how we use open source workflows and tools to run HackYourFuture Belgium.
-And maybe hack your own future while you're at it :)
+Come learn how HackYourFuture Belgium manages 40+ students at a time with with (almost) nothing but a GitHub account and standard collaborative workflows.

 ## description